Physician Practice Marketing

 Online Marketing for Physician Practices

 Every business, including physician practices, needs a website.
 This provides prospects and existing customers with vital information.
 Your site can also help you with the processing of bookings, repeat prescriptions, and medical advice, all of which can benefit your customers and save your staff time.
-To increase SEO for increase web presence, consider adding a regularly updated blog..
+To increase SEO for increase web presence, consider adding a regularly updated blog.
+It needs to be responsive and mobile friendly as well as Conversion Rate Optimized.

 Facebook, Twitter, and Instagram all have huge followings.
 By having a presence on social media, you can connect and engage with a vast audience.
 Posting health tips, exercise videos, and medical facts will keep your followers interested.
 It will also show your commitment to preventative healthcare and make you the practice in mind when someone needs medical services.

-Google is the largest ad company in the world.
+Google (alphabet, Googles parent company) is the largest media company in the world, larger than Disney and Comcast and Facebook is in the top 10.
 Although most people think of Google as a search company, it’s really the ads within the search that has made Google what they are today.
 There are also various other ways to use paid advertising online including display ads with Google, advertising on Facebook, Instagram or a number of other social media sites, and native advertising using companies like Google and Outbrain to serve ads to people that are reading other websites.
 These are kind of like banner ads.

 Retargeting people online can work well.
 There are several different ad companies that can retarget potential patients.
 Facebook and Google are just a few that will know when people view your website by installing software on your site and then you will be able to send these people ads when they are online or on social media.